hitobashira/no_kernel_panic_grub/README.md

 Easyway.
 Make manjaroLinux,antergos,archLinux bootable.

 # Why this program is necessary
+## for multiboot users (eg. ubuntu and archlinux and the other , linuxmint and manjaro and windows10)
 ubuntu and its derivative Linux Mint bring in a kernel panic of antergos, archlinux, etc. with 100% probability every time of Kernel configuration.

 I think that this phenomenon occurred several years ago.
 Strangely, no one will cure it even if there is a report.
 Probably we only need to fix os-prober that update-grub calls, but sh is hard for me.